pushqrdx/evil-code/README.md

 ## Differences from amVim

+- Marks with the ability to show line mark in the gutter
 - Flipping selection anchor using "o" in Visual modes
 - Replace (Overtype) Mode
 - Repeating motions in visual mode to expand selection